 Jazz pianist Randy Porter has a refined understanding of improvisation and the spontaneous communication between musicians.
 As a Steinway Artist, Randy Porter draws from a rich palette of sonorities found within his imagination and the depths of the piano.
 Lynn Darroch of The Oregonian states, “Porter has built a reputation as a musician’s musician, a knowledgeable, inventive, and sophisticated player with a remarkable sense of time and gorgeous keyboard facility…”

 Randy Porter has performed with many jazz greats, including Freddy Hubbard, Art Farmer, and Benny Golson.
-He has also performed with the Charles McPherson Quartet throughout the US and in France, Italy, Greece, and China.
+He currently performs with Charles McPherson, Madeline Eastman, the New York Voices, Rebecca Kilgore and Nancy King.
+With the Charles McPherson Quartet, he has traveled throughout the US and in France, Italy, Greece, and China.
 The Charles McPherson Quartet has re-created the music from the classic recording Charlie Parker with Strings, performing with many orchestras nationwide.
-Porter has also toured with Diane Schuur and Bobby Caldwell, conducting the Jazz Orchestra for their “Sing in Swing” tour.
+Porter has also performed McPherson’s Sweet Synergy Suite with the San Diego Ballet.

-Porter’s compositions and arrangements can be heard on his own recordings: Thirsty Soul, with John Wiitala on bass and Reinhardt Melz and Todd Strait on drums; Brio, also featuring John Wiitala and Reinhardt Melz; Modern Reflections with Nancy King on vocals, Leroy Vinnegar on bass and Mel Brown on drums; and Eight Little Feet with Bob Magnusson on bass and Joe LaBarbera on drums.
+Porter’s compositions and arrangements can be heard on his own recordings: Porter Plays Porter with Nancy King, John Wiitala on bass, Todd Strait on drums; Thirsty Soul, with John Wiitala on bass and Reinhardt Melz and Todd Strait on drums; Brio, also featuring John Wiitala and Reinhardt Melz; Modern Reflections with Nancy King on vocals, Leroy Vinnegar on bass and Mel Brown on drums; and Eight Little Feet with Bob Magnusson on bass and Joe LaBarbera on drums.
 Samples of Porter’s writing and playing can be found on Apple’s iLife jingles.
 Porter also composed the music for the 2009 documentary, Deep Green.

-Porter has been a performer and educator at the Port Townsend Jazz Festival for many years where he has coached many young jazz musicians.
-He has also worked several years at the Stanford Jazz Workshop and Jazz Camp West with singer Madeline Eastman.
+Porter has been a performer and educator at the Jazz Camp West, the Port Townsend Jazz Festival, and the Stanford Jazz Workshop where he has coached many young jazz musicians.
 Porter teaches master classes and adjudicates student combos and bands at highschool and college jazz festivals.
 Currently, Porter teaches jazz piano at Lewis and Clark College in Portland, Oregon.